Île-à-la-Crosse

 The Cree and Dene peoples who used these integrated passages of water named the respective mass of water and their community Sakitawak.
 This Cree name means “big opening where the waters meet.”
 The surrounding network of lakes were traditionally referred to as the headwaters of Missinipe, renamed in the fur trade era to English River, and currently identified as Churchill River. Île-à-la-Crosse occupies a central location in the Canadian subarctic region, positioned along the southern entryway to the Methye Portage which is a continental divide where waters flow to both the Arctic Ocean and the Hudson Bay.

 Île-à-la-Crosse is of exceptional historical note, given its prime access to trading posts located further within the North-Western Territory, which in turn promoted significant interest from both Catholic missionaries and fur trading companies.

 History

-Historically, the area around Saskitwak acted as a border land between the territories of the Cree and Dene peoples.
+Historically, the area around Sakitawak acted as a border land between the territories of the Cree and Dene peoples.
 The positioning of Île-à-la-Crosse at the entryway to the English River District encouraged increasingly interdependent economic, social, and political activity.
 This strategic position helped establish the community as a meeting place that promoted the cultural and socio-economic exchanges of the Cree, Dene, Scots, English, French, and Metis peoples.